Rule Change: Open

 Background

+This is one of four rule changes proposed as part of Stage 2 of the RSA reforms for the ECGS.
 We included comprehensive information on stage 1 RSA reforms and an overview of the stage 2 rule change requests in our background paper, published alongside the ECGS reliability standard and associated settings consultation paper.
 The background paper also includes information on relevant features of the ECGS and the gas markets.

 View less